vladislav-go/java-holidays/README.md

 Only public holidays, i.e. non-working days, are taken into account.

 ## Holidays
-Holidays for countries are read from JSON files included in the library.
+Holidays are read from [JSON files](https://github.com/vladislavgoltjajev/java-holidays/tree/master/src/main/resources/holidays) included in the library.
+If the holiday lists are out of date or incorrect, please create an issue.
 Custom holidays are also supported.

 ### Supported countries